Miscellaneous

 "How many bricks and beams

-So many greatnesses and successes
+So many greatnesses and triumphs

 How much sand in these buildings